 Cycling specific clothing is not absolutely necessary but is desirable.
 RCC encourages its members to wear Club clothing, as this presents a good image to the general public and potential Club members.
 In any event, wear clothing that is as aerodynamic as possible.

 It is a good idea to carry a waterproof /windproof cape in the winter even if rain is unlikely; a windproof can help keep you warm if the weather turns colder than you thought.
 In the winter it is generally better to be too warm than too cold.

 It’s important that information is passed quickly and clearly to all members of the group.
 Some shouts and signals are standard.

-“Car down” This warns of a vehicle coming towards the FRONT of the group.
+“Car down” or "Car front" This warns of a vehicle coming towards the FRONT of the group.

-“Car up” This warns of a vehicle coming towards the BACK of the group.
+“Car up” or "Car back" This warns of a vehicle coming towards the BACK of the group.